PoisotLab/ms_straight_lines/manuscript.md

 The number of links in a foodweb does not simply scale with the number of species: it also must obey constraints fixed by biology.
 These constraints determine both the maximum and minimum number of links in a web.
-The maximum number of links is $S^2$: every species eats all others, including members of the same species.
+The maximum number of links is $S^2$.
+In such a community, every species eats all others, including members of the same species.
 The minimum number, assuming at least some species are heterotrophs, is $S-1$.
-Numerous simple foodwebs could have this structure -- for example, a linear food chain wherein each trophic level consists of a single species, which eats only the species below it.
+Numerous simple foodwebs could have this number of links -- for example, a linear food chain wherein each trophic level consists of a single species, each of which consumes only the species below it.
 These constraints have not been used in previous attempts to model the relationship between $L$ and $S$.
 This makes prediction difficult, since models without this constraint can make unrealistic predictions of link number.